10 reflection questions for finding direction in your business

 When you’re not sure where to go next, moving forward can feel impossible.
 You might feel stuck or find your mind jumping around from one option to the next.
 You might feel lost, like you’re deep in the forest and not sure what path to take to get out.

-If you’re feeling stuck or unsure what direction you should go next, consider asking yourself some of the following questions:
+If you're a self-employed coach or solopreneur trying to figure out your next move, consider asking yourself some of the following questions:

 1) What values would you like to prioritize right now?
 What values feel most important in your life right now?
 Education?
 Achievement?
 Balance?
 Family?